 Faster R-CNN: Down the rabbit hole of modern object detection

 Previously, we talked about object detection, what it is and how it has been recently tackled using deep learning.
 If you haven’t read our previous blog post, we suggest you take a look at it before continuing.
-Last year, we decided to get into Faster R-CNN, reading the original paper, and all the referenced papers (and so on and on) until we got a clear understanding of how it works and how to implement it.
+In 2017, we decided to get into Faster R-CNN, reading the original paper, and all the referenced papers (and so on and on) until we got a clear understanding of how it works and how to implement it.

 Deep Learning for NLP: Advancements & Trends